wduraes/Workshops/Arduino Barebones/Part_3_PCB_Assembly/readme.md

     **Q.** Can I load new sketches to my Clock once it is completed?

     **A.** Yes!
 You can use the ICSP (in circuit serial programmer) which follows the standard pinout of the Arduino Dev boards.
 Your PCB has the function of each pin described to make your life simpler.
+You will, however, need male-female jumper wires instead of the male-male wires you've been using up to this point with the breadboard.

 ![ICSP](../Images/icsp.png)